 Is there an antidote for racism?

-Okay, so this might just be my utopian solution to end racism, but when I look at my half Indian half Eritrean children, I like to believe that they won’t judge a person by their race or exterior, and that their flavourful ancestry will allow them to see the beauty in differences and see race as a non-issue.
+Okay, so this might just be my Utopian solution to end racism, but when I look at my half Indian half Eritrean children, I like to believe that they won’t judge a person by their race or exterior, that their flavourful ancestry will allow them to see the beauty in differences and see race as a non-issue.
 That they will look for a person’s closeness to Allah SWT before anything else, inshaAllah.
-It is from the Sunnah to not show superiority over another based on race and color, but rather, betterness is observed in terms of piety.
+It is from the Sunnah to not show superiority over another based on race and color, but rather, to do so in terms of piety.
 And what better way to end superiority based on race than to prioritise taqwa and maybe even mix up those blood lines a bit, right?

 I’m not saying that interracial marriage is the only way to go, but it is about time that race is no longer an issue where deen and character are present.

 So, as the young generation and future of the ummah, let us make an honest effort to face up to our social conditioning and prejudices and look towards building a fairer and more connected community.
-Let’s translate #mixedlove into a real life trend because, as an ummah we are stronger when we are together.
+Let’s translate #mixedlove into a real life trend because, as an ummah, we are stronger when together.

 Umm Summi is a revert and twenty something mother of two firey little girls.
 A former widow and recent newly wed/ step parent, she is the author of the blog beyondiddah.com.
 She is also the co-founder of Her Project Inc. a recent initiative for empowering leadership and understanding identity with young Muslim Women.
 A passionate advocate for reviving the Islamic family structure, Umm Summi is also a novice gardener and experienced lover of food.